Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

-Here, we give an example of a constructive translation broken down into marginalization, variable merge, and value merge.
-The result is a high-level model that is a construction abstraction of the initial model.
+Here, we give an example of an abstraction under a composition of marginalization, variable merge, and value merges.
+At each step we give a model that is a constructive abstraction of the previous model under the corresponding operation, with the final result being a high-level model that is a constructive abstraction of the initial model.

+For succinctness, we will henceforth use marginalization, variable merge, and value merge as operations on models themselves.
+Thus, rather than saying, e.g., ``a constructive abstraction of the model under a value merge alignment,'' we simply say ``a value merged model,'' and so on.

 \begin{example} Consider a causal model $\model$ that computes the maximum of two positive numbers.

 \centerline{

 }